go-dh/mincomp/_posts/2016-10-07-minimal-definitions-notes.markdown

 I'm writing this on a machine from 2007 which is blazingly fast for most tasks.

-## Minimal Maintenance

-I think that the _Law of Requisite Variety_ can be applied here.
-My OpenBSD laptop upgrades are painless in comparison to the infrastructure I use professionally to manage servers in the cloud.
-Also upgrading my Macbook Pro is a far more unpredictable proposition due to the vast number of variables with that system.

-This is compounded by the rate of change but it does keep me in work.

 ## Minimal Barriers

 Simple isn't the same as easy.
-Computer processors are very "simple" but they are capable of doing simple things repetitiously and very quickly.
+Computer processors are very "simple", they are capable of doing simple things repetitiously and very quickly.
 For instance nearly all arithmetic in a processor can be performed just by adding.
 This is _simple_ but not _easy_.

-A problem I see in the project that I work on is the drive to make the barriers low for the users.
+A problem I see in the projects that I work on is the drive to make the barriers low for the users.
 In so doing constraints are placed on functionality, there are fewer paths to follow so fewer mistakes can be made.
 The trade-off is made when the user wishes to perform a creative (rather than prescribed task) the system is inflexible.

-You can reduce system complexity to a degree, after which you can only move it around.
+You can reduce system complexity to a degree, after which it can only be reordered.

 ## Minimal Internet